Gas infrastructure expansion

-Between 2005 and 2014, Gazprom allocated about RUB 242.5 billion for the gasification of Russian regions.
+Between 2005 and 2020, Gazprom allocated a total of RUB 451.6 billion to expand the gas grid coverage in Russian regions.

-The state-run Eastern Gas Program is being implemented under Gazprom’s supervision.
-The Program prioritizes inter alia gas supply to the consumers in Eastern Siberia and the Russian Far East.
+One of the priorities of the state-run Eastern Gas Program coordinated by Gazprom is to provide gas supplies to consumers in Eastern Siberia and the Russian Far East.

-The Company has been extensively working to establish new gas production centers, develop the existing ones and build gas transmission capacities.
-These strategic projects form the basis for the implementation of gasification programs in the Russian Far East.
+The Company makes extensive efforts to develop the existing gas production centers, establish new ones, and build gas transmission capacities.
+These strategic projects form the basis for the implementation of gas infrastructure expansion projects in Far Eastern regions.

-Over the past five years, major generating facilities have been converted to gas through the work of Gazprom in a number of large cities, particularly in Kamchatka, Sakhalin and the Primorye Territory.
-There are inter-settlement gas pipelines and gas distribution stations currently under construction in the Kamchatka, Primorye, Khabarovsk Territories and the Sakhalin Region.
-In a medium-term perspective natural gas will reach southern Yakutia, the Amur Region and the central areas of Sakhalin Island.
+Thanks to Gazprom’s efforts, major power generating facilities were converted to gas in a number of large cities, including in Kamchatka, Sakhalin, and the Primorye Territory.
+Construction is currently underway on inter-settlement gas pipelines and gas distribution stations in the Kamchatka, Primorye and Khabarovsk Territories, as well as the Sakhalin and Amur Regions.
+In a medium-term perspective, natural gas will reach southern Yakutia and the central areas of Sakhalin Island.

-The Concept for Gazprom’s participation in the gasification of Russian regions stipulates a differentiated approach to the gasification process depending on the existence and the development level of natural gas reserves in the regions, as well as the possibility of using fuel alternatives, including liquefied and compressed natural gases (LNG and CNG), and liquefied petroleum gas (LPG).
+The concept behind Gazprom’s participation in gas infrastructure expansion across Russian regions implies a differentiated approach, depending on the size of local gas reserves, the level of their development, and the possibility of using alternative energy, including liquefied and compressed natural gas (LNG and CNG) and liquefied petroleum gas (LPG).

-Special attention is paid to the gasification of small localities and those remote from gas trunklines, which is particularly important in rural areas.
+Special attention is given to delivering gas to small localities and population centers remote from gas trunklines, which is particularly important in rural areas.

-In 2014, Gazprom implemented the first autonomous gasification project.
-The Company built an LNG complex in the Perm Territory.
-The complex will gasify 2.2 thousand households and convert nine boiler houses to gas.
-It consists of an LNG mini-plant in the Kanyusyata village (Karagay District) and three natural gas receiving, storage and regasification facilities.
-The annual capacity of the complex amounts to 19 million cubic meters of gas.
+In 2014, Gazprom implemented its first off-grid gas supply project: the Company built an LNG complex in the Perm Territory consisting of an LNG mini-plant in the Kanyusyata village (Karagaisky District) and three natural gas receiving, storage and regasification stations.
+The complex has the annual capacity of 19 million cubic meters of gas.